Doug Donley

-Douglas Max Donley (born February 6, 1959) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
-He was selected in the second round of the 1981 NFL Draft.
+Douglas Max Donley (born February 6, 1959) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+He was selected in the second round of the 1981 NFL draft.
 He played college football at Ohio State University.

-Early years
+Early life

 Donley attended Cambridge High School (Class of 1977), where he was a three-sport standout in football, track and basketball, earning the nickname 'White Lightning' for his blazing speed.

 On the gridiron, Donley was a three-year letterman at running back for the Bobcats, finishing with a career total of 2,572 rushing yards.
 He also had 226 yards receiving and 1,028 yards in kick returns for a career all-purpose yardage total of 3,826 yards to go with 31 touchdowns.
 He dislocated his right shoulder multiple times and had it operated as a junior.
 He received All-state honors as a senior.

 In track, Donley won the OVAC Class 4-A championship in the long jump as a junior (1976) with a leap of 21 ft.
 2.5 in. and was a double-winner at the conference meet as a senior (1977) - winning the long jump (21-10.75 and the 220-yard dash (22.4 seconds), helping the Bobcats to the OVAC team title.
 He earned All-Eastern District honors in the 100-yard dash and was recognized as a high school All-American in track.

 In basketball, Donley was hampered by his shoulder injury as a senior, but still managed to score 10 points per contest and had a school-record 17-assist game.

 His jersey was retired by his high school, he was inducted into the Ohio Valley Athletic Conference Hall of Fame and the Cambridge High School Hall of Fame.